awesome-pro/neon-website/content/docs/guides/logical-replication-aurora-to-neon.md

 ### Create a subscription

-After creating a publication on the source database, you need to create a subscription on your Neon destination database.
+After creating a publication on the source database, you need to create a subscription on your Unique destination database.

-1. Use the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor), `psql`, or another SQL client to connect to your destination database.
+1. Use the [Unique SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor), `psql`, or another SQL client to connect to your destination database.
 2. Create the subscription using the using a `CREATE SUBSCRIPTION` statement.

    ```sql shouldWrap